 - The number of people participating in a study, or the sample size, can affect the outcome of a study and what the results mean.
 Small sample sizes may produce inconclusive results and are more likely to produce results due to chance.
 Large sample sizes may give more reliable results and may better reflect the population.
 Large sample sizes may increase the chances that the result was accurate.

 - The strongest evidence about whether a treatment is useful and safe consists of results from several studies by different investigators.
-Rarely does a single study provide a final, definitive answer.
-There is a need for a study to be replicated, which involves repeating a study using the same methods but with different volunteers and investigators.
-Replication of a study gives more confidence that the results are reliable and valid.
+A single study rarely provides a final, definitive answer.
+Repeating a study using the same methods with different volunteers and investigators helps us know that the results are reliable and valid.